MoBa GWAS summary statistics

 Novel Tools for Early Childhood Predisposition to Obesity and Diabetes (ERC AdG - HARVEST)

-Here we present the summary data of the discovery phase for our genome-wide analyses of body mass index (BMI) in the Norwegian Mother, Father and Child Cohort Study.
+Here we present the summary statistics of the discovery phase for our genome-wide analyses of body mass index (BMI) in the Norwegian Mother, Father and Child Cohort Study.

 The results are published in the article: Helgeland, Ø. et al. Genome-wide association study reveals dynamic role of genetic variation in infant and early childhood growth.
 Nat.
 Commun.
 10, 4448 (2019).